March on city hall for the homeless shelter crisis

 Heads bowed in silence on a cold Tuesday in February, to pay respect to the lives of Toronto’s homeless.
 Nearly one hundred people crowded the church, while speeches were made regarding their loved ones, that were taken too soon.
 The mourners shared each other’s shoulders to shed tears, composed of equal parts sadness and rage, regarding the city’s shelter crisis.

-Currently, Toronto’ homeless shelters typically reach 90 to 100 per cent capacity every night, holding approximately 6000 people citywide.
+Currently, Toronto’s homeless shelters typically reach 90 to 100 per cent capacity every night, holding approximately 6000 people citywide.
 This overcrowding is forcing shelters to turn away homeless people in need.

 Cathy Crowe, a “street nurse,” and well-known social justice advocate in Toronto, was one of the many in attendance.
 Following the memorial, Crowe was joined by the attendees in hand-delivering a letter to the office of Toronto Mayor John Tory, that enclosed a list of demands, and a request for the city to declare a “state of emergency.”